 Pain in Suffering

 Deep in fallow soils of past experience, and oft-times found lurking in dark corners of the soul, are polluted attitudes; deep resentments; concealed rebellion; hateful anger.
 Deep in the dungeons of our forgetfulness, are ofttimes repressed wounds from past pain – Pain from rejection; criticism; indifference; loss.
 Pain upon pain upon more pain.

 But one by one through the purifying process of His sanctifying grace; day by day through the grinding mill-stone of His love; little by little the rough-edged rock is smoothed.
 The storm-tossed pebble on the storm-tossed beach becomes a polished gem, as rough edges of our old nature and carnal attitudes are smoothed away.
 And past pain is soothed with His healing balm as Christ is formed in you.
 So that you may be fruitful; so that you may bring forth fruit, more fruit, much fruit.

 Jesus told us in John 15, be fruitful and multiply.
 Every branch in Me that does not bear fruit He takes away.
 Every branch that bears fruit He prunes, that it may bear more fruit.
 He who abides in Me, and I in him, bears much fruit.
 By this My Father is glorified.
 John.15:1ff.
 So be fruitful through suffering.

-23 May God himself, the God of peace, sanctify you through and through.
-May your whole spirit, soul and body be kept blameless at the coming of our Lord Jesus Christ.
+23 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be kept complete, without blame at the coming of our Lord Jesus Christ.

 15 I am the true vine, and my Father is the husbandman.